-“Keywords” and “Key-Phrases” in this article with refer to the words that your customers are using to find products and services like yours when they do a Google search.
-If you can rewrite the copy on your website (particularly your homepage) to include these keywords and key-phrases you may be able to improve your Search Engine Performance for those keywords and key-phrases.
-You might also like to consider advertising on those keywords or key-phrases.
+“Keywords” and “Key-Phrases” in this article refer to the words that your customers are using to find products and services like yours when they do a Google search.
+If you can rewrite the copy on your website (particularly your homepage) to include these keywords and key phrases you may be able to improve your Search Engine Performance for those keywords and key phrases.
+You might also like to consider advertising on those keywords or key phrases.

 - What words do you use to describe your products or services?

 - What words do other people in your industry use to describe your products or services?
 Your competitors, suppliers, or dealers?

 - What words do your customers (or your competitors’ customers) use to describe your products or services?

 - What words do people who aren’t yet your customers use to describe your products or services?

 Are they the same words or terms?
 Remember that people who don’t live and breathe your industry may use different words than the “correct” terms.
 They won’t be as familiar with brand names or product names (or conversely, they may only know the most popular brand names and not the more generic terms!)

 - Listening carefully to the way your customers talk: what are they asking for, what words are they using to describe your products or services?
 Make notes!

 - Asking your customers, friends, or acquaintances what words they’d use to ask about your products or services

 - Looking at your competitors’ websites or marketing collateral.
 If they’ve done their research you might be able to benefit from that!